Emily Perry, Executive Director

 Melissa Brown, Forensic Interviewer

-Melissa is our newest Forensic Interviewer at the Bloomington center.
+Melissa is our senior Forensic Interviewer at the Bloomington center.
 Melissa obtained her Bachelor’s degree in Business Management from Indiana Wesleyan University while maintaining a full time career and raising her three children.
 While maintaining a professional career, Melissa satisfied her desire to help others by volunteering with the Girl Scouts, Big Brother’s Big Sister’s, the Community Kitchen, Celebrate Recovery, Habitat for Humanity, and the Salvation Army Angel Tree.

 Melissa’s innate passion for helping children led to her to the Department of Child Services where she held the position of Family Case Manager.
-Melissa recently made the transition to Susie’s Place CAC and is eager to put her skills into action by providing a safe environment for children to tell their story.
+Melissa made the transition to Susie’s Place CAC and is eager to put her skills into action by providing a safe environment for children to tell their story.

 Melissa successfully completed Child First Indiana, a Child Forensic Interview training, in Feb.
 2016.

 Anna Cope, Forensic Interviewer

 Anna Cope is a Forensic Interviewer for the Avon center.
 She has a Bachelor’s Degree from the Indiana University School of Social Work at IUPUI.
 Prior to coming to Susie’s Place in February 2016, Anna worked several years with the Indiana Department of Child Services, serving in both Marion and Hendricks County.
 While at DCS, Anna was a mentor and peer coach, assisting in training new family case managers.
 She successfully completed ChildFirst Arkansas in 2016.
 Anna has worked with multidisciplinary teams from across the state of Indiana, and teams across the US.
 As a forensic interviewer, she has interviewed well over 1,000 children who are reported victims or witnesses in child abuse and neglect investigations.
 Providing children a safe place to come and be given an opportunity to speak about their experience is what Anna believes is the best part of her job.